carpentries/trainers/powers_responsibilities.md

 * Accept Open Instructor Training applicants
 * Award sponsored Instructor Training seats or events to groups
 * Approve Instructor Training events
-* Public outreach, fundraising, and other public-facing activities to be conducted under The Carpentries brand
+* Conduct public outreach, fundraising, and other public-facing activities to be conducted under The Carpentries brand
-* Communications with member organisations, including negotiation of additional responsibilities for Trainers serving in the context of a Member Agreement
+* Communicate with member organisations, including negotiation of additional responsibilities for Trainers serving in the context of a Member Agreement
-* Data collection, assessment, and database management pursuant to local and global privacy regulations
+* Perform Data collection, assessment, and database management pursuant to local and global privacy regulations
-* Certifying Trainers
+* Certify Trainers
-* Implementing Active status renewal and changes to or from Alumni status for Trainers
+* Implement Active status renewal and changes to or from Alumni status for Trainers

 ## Responsibilities